 The sun is shining, the beer gardens have tentatively opened for business and the cool air over Munich is beginning to carry the sweet smell of the countryside to the south.
 The chestnut trees are still absolutely bare, but it won’t be long before they burst into fresh green leaf and the springtime will properly begin.
 I’ve already unpacked the barbecue in anticipation of the summer of grilled food ahead of us, and last night we braved the balcony for the first evening since we have been back.

-I’m not quite game to fire up the barbecue yet, so I have been preparing steaks inside, and while I would love to eat delicious, juicy beef steaks every week, beef in Germany is actually quite a luxury item.
-Not to worry though as pork is readily available, and pork steaks made with a lip smackingly good cream mushroom pan sauce more than satisfy any carnivorous cravings I might have.
+I’m not quite game to fire up the barbecue just yet though, so I have been preparing steaks inside, and while I would love to eat delicious, juicy beef steaks every week, beef in Germany is actually quite a luxury item.
+Not to worry though as pork is readily available, and pork steaks made with a lip-smackingly good cream mushroom pan sauce more than satisfy any carnivorous cravings I might have.

 I like to buy a big piece of pork collar and slice my own steaks as this way I can be sure that they are all evenly sized, but pork scotch steaks from the butcher or the supermarket are perfectly good.
 You’re looking for steaks that are just under 2cm thick, which when tied into shape not only look impressive, they stay extra juicy on the inside while they sear into caramelised deliciousness on the outside.